felix-mueller/camunda-docs-static/get-started/content/language-agnostic/service-task.md

 ### Implement the NodeJS script

-Next, we will create a new ExternalTaskClient which subscribes to the `processRequest` topic.
+Next, we will create a new ExternalTaskClient which subscribes to the `charge-card` topic.

 When the process engine encounters a service task that is configured to be externally handled, it creates an external task instance on which our handler will react.
 We are using [Long Polling](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/#long-polling-to-fetch-and-lock-external-tasks) in the ExternalTaskClient to make the communication more efficient.